-The extensive 7,000 kilometer long coastline of India is studded with some of the most alluring beaches in the world.
+The extensive 7,000-kilometer-long coastline of India is studded with some of the most alluring beaches in the world.
 Apart from the pristine sands, ultramarine waters, thrilling watersports, and palm linings, some of the unusual beaches in India have a lot more to offer than just a tranquil environment.
 Offering something different from each other, explore these unusual beaches in India which exhibit a unique characteristic that cannot be found anywhere else in the country.

-Most Unusual Beaches In India
+Top 14 Unusual Beaches In India

 1. Bangram Beach